-OFFICE OF THE GOVERNOR — News Release — Governor Ige announces availability of Disaster Unemployment Insurance for Hawaii County residentsPosted on Jun 22, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige announces availability of Disaster Unemployment Insurance for Hawaii County residentsPosted on Jun 22, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU — The U.S. Department of Labor has given the State of Hawai‘i permission to offer Disaster Unemployment Assistance (DUA) in Hawai‘i County as part of the joint state-federal response to the ongoing seismic activity and volcanic eruption on Hawai‘i Island.

 Those who may be eligible for DUA benefits are individuals who were living or working in the affected area at the time of the major disaster and unemployed as a direct result of the major disaster.
 Eligible individuals must also NOT qualify for regular unemployment insurance.

 The DUA benefits begin the week of May 6, 2018 and expire the week ending November 10, 2018.

 Individuals may qualify for DUA benefits if they remain unemployed because of the disaster.
 Regular unemployment insurance and DUA benefits cannot be paid concurrently.

 “I encourage all individuals who believe they may qualify to apply as soon as possible as the deadline for filing for Disaster Unemployment Assistance is July 23, 2018.
 Eligibility is broader for this kind of assistance compared to regular unemployment insurance benefits,” said Gov. Ige.

 - individuals who are prevented from reaching their job or self-employment location due to the disaster,